CarbonSustain/nature-wired-apex/README.md

 - express interest in volunteering
 - back one project during the game

-Participation signals are recorded on the Hedera network, and final fan results determine how sponsor funding is allocated across the projects.
+Fan participation is recorded on Hedera, enabling transparent and verifiable allocation of sponsor funding based on collective fan results.

 ## Business Model Canvas: Nature Backers for Women’s Sports